zayneeh/zainab-imdb-pipeline/README.md

 # IMDB ETL Pipeline

-A data pipeline that extracts movie data from the IMDB API via RapidAPI, transforms it using Polars, and loads it into a PostgreSQL database.
+A data pipeline that extracts movie data from the IMDB API via RapidAPI, transforms it using Polars, and loads it into a a SQL database.

 ## Project Overview

 This ETL (Extract, Transform, Load) pipeline fetches movie data from IMDB, processes it to create clean, structured datasets, and stores the results in a relational database.
 The pipeline follows software engineering best practices including automated testing, code formatting, type hinting, and dependency management with Poetry.

 ![ERD Diagram](images/erd_diagram.png)

 ## Installation